wwszola/VXTool/README.md

 # text_render
 ## Workflow tool for rendering text-based, animated grid.
-#### This is highly experimental right now.
-I'v done [some animations](https://www.instagram.com/wwszola_art) to test this.
-It works but may be not consistent and is not fast at all.
+#### Might be actually a valid idea
 ____
-Based on PyGame.
-Recording uses system call `ffmpeg` for stitching frames into video, but it's not needed for rendering.

 `py text_render.py template`

-[Template directory](template) represents empty project.
+[Template directory](template) presents minimal example of what's going on in here.
 Its [settings file](template/settings.json) contains all settings needed for launch.
 [Callback file](template/callback.py) is your sandbox.
 By putting these two files and your desired font into a directory, you create valid project.

-## Font
-Fonts used need to be fixed width.
-Place `*.ttf` file in your project directory.
-Settings define `font_name` and `font_size`.
+#### Based on PyGame.
+Recording uses system call `ffmpeg` for stitching frames into video, but it's not needed for rendering.